-Certain types of awards under the 2016 Plan, including SARs and restricted stock units, may constitute, or provide for, a deferral of compensation subject to Section 409A of the Code or Section 457A of the Code, to the extent applicable.
-Unless certain requirements set forth in Section 409A or Section 457A of the Code, to the extent applicable, are complied with, participants may be taxed earlier than would otherwise be the case (e.g., at the time of vesting instead of the time of payment) and may be subject to an additional 20% income tax (and, potentially, certain interest penalties).
-To the extent applicable, the 2016 Plan and awards granted under the 2016 Plan will be interpreted to comply with Sections 409A and 457A of the Code and Department of Treasury regulations and other interpretive guidance that may be issued under Sections 409A and 457A of the Code.
+Certain types of awards under the 2016 Plan, including SARs and restricted stock units, may constitute, or provide for, a deferral of compensation subject to Section 409A or 457A of the Code.
+Unless certain requirements set forth in Section 409A or Section 457A of the Code, to the extent applicable, are complied with, a participant may be taxed earlier than would otherwise be the case (e.g., at the time of vesting instead of the time of payment) and may be subject to an additional 20% income tax (and, potentially, certain interest penalties).
+To the extent applicable, the 2016 Plan and awards granted thereunder will be interpreted to comply with Sections 409A and 457A of the Code and Department of Treasury regulations and other interpretive guidance.
 To the extent determined necessary or appropriate by the Administrator, the 2016 Plan and applicable award agreements may be amended to comply with Sections 409A and 457A of the Code or to exempt the applicable awards from Sections 409A and 457A of the Code.

-Limitation on Company's Deduction
+Limitation on Deduction